bigtoga/Examples/Azure/Azure Machine Learning/Microsoft Black Belt Training Class/Class 1 Notes.md

 1. Uploaded lots of random documents
 2. Asked Azure Cognitive Services to search using mix of pre-built and some custom code.
 Cognitive Services scans the documents and creates index + graph / hierarchy over all
+1. Behind the scenes, he added the translation tool so that it auto-translates documents
-3. Built portal to search
+1. Built portal to search
+1. If you search for anything, it can search both English and other languages now.
+It can find "car" even if the text is "auto" in Spanish.